Animadversio/Animadversio.github.io/_academic_notes/Note-on-Word-Embedding.md

-Just to mention, a related method **Continuous Bag-of-Word** used the predictability of the central word given the context.
-As shown above, it's framework is to average the embedding of the context words in the window, and use NN to transform this "Continuous Bag of Word" vector to predict the identity of center word using classification.
+Just to mention, a related method **Continuous Bag-of-Word** used the predictability of the central word given the context as their training objective.

+As shown above, its model is to average the embedding of the context words in the window, and use NN to transform this "Continuous Bag of Word" vector to predict the identity of center word using classification.

 $$
 \mathcal L=\frac 1T\sum_{t\leq T}\log p_\theta(w_{t}\mid w_{t-c:t+c,\neg t})\\
 p(w_t\mid w_{t-c:t+c,\neg t})=SoftMax(NN(\frac 1{2c}\sum_{-c\leq j\leq c,j\neq 0} v_{w_{t+j}}),w_t)
 $$

-[^1]: An related method **Continuous Bag-of-Word** used the predictability of the central word given the context.

 ## Training Tricks